aws-samples/amazon-connect-copy/README.md

 - Contact flow modules
 - Contact flows

-These components are not modified by Amazon-Connect-Copy (to avoid any impact on other contact centres that may happen to be using the same target instance):
+The following components are not copied by Amazon-Connect-Copy (to avoid any impact on other contact centres that may happen to be using the same target instance):

-- Users (agents) related settings
+- Users (agents) related settings, statuses and the hierarchy
 - Security profiles
 - Phone numbers
   - Inbound Contact flow/IVR mappings